 It goes without saying that if you’re adding a topper to your dog’s food for nutrition, you want it to be made with the best possible ingredients.
 Otherwise, why add a topper at all?
-Look for toppers that are made entirely from human-grade ingredients (suitable for human consumption), and make sure they’re approved by the FDA.
+Look for toppers that are made entirely from wholesome, organic, or human-grade ingredients (suitable for human consumption), and make sure they’re approved by the FDA.

 - Amount of ingredients